RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Enabling sensing in IEEE 802.11ay

 The excellent autocorrelation properties of the complementary Golay sequences and the availability fast hardware structures for the correlation \cite{liu_digital_2013} make them ideal for \ac{cir} estimation \cite{Lacruz_MOBISYS2021}.
-The high bandwidth (1.76~GHz) results in a range resolution of $\approx$ 17~cm directly from the \ac{cir} estimate.
-Considering the different \ac{bp} shapes used during beam training, possible targets located in the \ac{fov} of the devices are \textit{illuminated} by the respective \ac{bp}s that focus energy in that direction.
-They appear as multi-path components in the \ac{cir} (Fig. \ref{fig:CIR}).
+The high bandwidth (1.76~GHz) results in a range resolution of $\sim 8.5$~cm directly from the \ac{cir} estimate.
+Considering the different \ac{bp} shapes used during beam training, possible targets located in the \ac{fov} of the devices are \textit{illuminated} by the respective \ac{bp}s that focus energy in that direction and they appear as multi-path components in the \ac{cir} (Fig. \ref{fig:cir}).
 Furthermore, we take advantage of the different amplification factors in the multi-path components (given by the different \ac{bp}s) to estimate the angular positions of the subjects.
-For this purpose, we apply the correlation based approach explained in \secref{sec:aoa-est} to the different channel multi-path components in the channel. \ac{ap}s typically send beacon frames via the different beam patterns every $100$~ms to allow devices to discover the network.
-We use these for our estimation (note that a full beam training, which is carried out less frequently, is in fact not needed), and considering the common speed of human motion, this mechanism allows to accurately locate human targets in the \ac{fov} of the \acp{ap}.
+For this purpose, we apply the correlation based approach explained in \secref{sec:aoa-est} to the different channel multi-path components in the channel.
+Considering the common speed of human motion, carrying out beaconing or a beam training procedure every, e.g., $100$~ms allows accurately locating human targets in the \ac{fov} of the \acp{ap}.
+Note that, as we show in \secref{sec:ex-res}, a \textit{full} beam training, that scans all the available \acp{bp}, is in fact not needed and we may use a much smaller subset of \acp{bp}.

 Extracting \ac{md} signatures from the \ac{cir} requires fine-grained frequency resolution, as detailed in \secref{sec:md-res}.
-This cannot be achieved with the \ac{cir} estimates obtained from the TRN units of beam training packets only, as sampling the \ac{cir} with $T_c = 100$~ms would lead to an insufficient maximum measurable Doppler velocity of $6.25\times10^{-3}$~m/s (see \eq{eq:dvel-res-range}).
-We addressed this by exploiting the \textit{beam tracking} procedure defined in the standard \cite{802.11ay}, which adds a configurable number of TRN units to data packets.
-This allows to test different \ac{bp} configurations to \textit{quickly} correct possible misalignments without requiring a full beam training procedure.
+This cannot be achieved with the \ac{cir} estimates obtained from beacons or beam training packets only, as sampling the \ac{cir} with $T_c = 100$~ms would lead to an insufficient maximum measurable Doppler velocity of $6.25\cdot10^{-3}$~m/s (see \eq{eq:dvel-res-range}).
+We address this by exploiting the \textit{beam tracking} procedure defined in the standard \cite{802.11ay}.
+It allows to add a configurable number of TRN units to data packets to test different \ac{bp} configurations to \textit{quickly} correct possible misalignment without requiring a full beam training procedure.